Sywell Aerodrome: The Blades

-The Blades aerobatic display team are based at Sywell, where their five Extra EA-300 aircraft are hangared.
-They perform aerobatic displays at major events around the country, in Europe, and in the Middle East.
-The team is the only one fully licensed by the CAA to carry paying 'passengers' in aerobatic displays, out of Sywell, or at many other locations.
+The Blades aerobatic display team were based at Sywell, where their five Extra EA-300 aircraft were hangared.
+They performed aerobatic displays at major events around the country, in Europe, and in the Middle East.
+The team was the only one fully licensed by the CAA to carry paying 'passengers' in aerobatic displays, out of Sywell, or at many other locations.